faenuccio-teaching/M2Lyon2425/M2Lyon2425/SetsAndFunctions1_lecture.md

 def (S ∩ T : Set α) := fun a ↦ a ∈ S ∧ a ∈ T
 ```
 * Often need **extensionality**: equality of sets can be tested on elements;
-* based on _Propositional extensionality_ : two propotions are equal if and only they have if same truth values.
+* realted to _functional extensionality_ : two functions are equal if and only they have if they take the same values on same arguments;
+* not strange: sets *are* functions.

 `⌘`